gro-intelligence/api-client/docs/gro-data-key-concepts.md

   u'metric_id': 5590032
 }
 ```

+For example, if you requested NDVI for Bureau county Illinois for a particular 8-day time period, the Gro API would yield a single response that would count as a single data point.
+Even though the value is computed from tens of thousands of underlying pixels, the API response counts as a single point because we are returning the value at the county (aka district) level.

+Another example is if you get weekly precipitation data for a given region in a given week, you will get a single point.
+On the other hand, if you get daily precipitation for a given region for a period of a week, you will get 7 data points.

 Below are some explanations of what each of those fields represent:
-"start_date": beginning of the period this point represents
+`start_date`: beginning of the period this point represents
-"end_date": end of the period this point represents
+`end_date`: end of the period this point represents
-"reporting_date": date the source reported this value (only included when source provides reporting date)
+`reporting_date`: date the source reported this value (only included when source provides reporting date)
-"value": the value, typically a number.
+`value`: the value, typically a number.
 In some cases, the value may be non-numeric.
-E.g. when the metric is Crop Calendar, a value of 'planting', represents the fact that the planting period is from 'start_date' to 'end_date'.
+E.g. when the metric is Crop Calendar, a value of "planting", represents the fact that the planting period is from `start_date` to `end_date`.
-"input_unit_id": this is a Gro unit id you can look up the name/abbreviation/etc. of using the `client.lookup('units', input_unit_id)` function.
+`input_unit_id`: this is a Gro unit id you can look up the name/abbreviation/etc. of using the `client.lookup('units', input_unit_id)` function.
 It's the "input" unit because that's the unit the source provided the data in - different from if you had selected a unit to convert it to.
 There's also a helper function you can see an example of in the [quickstart](https://github.com/gro-intelligence/api-client/blob/9c2c17642980b5415b8a8167a28276b77e34915c/api/client/samples/quick_start.py#L30) for getting just the abbreviation from the unit id, `client.lookup_unit_abbreviation(point['input_unit_id'])`, which is the common case you probably want
-"input_unit_scale": the value may be given as `{value: 100, input_unit: kg, input_unit_scale: 1000}` meaning the source reported the data in 1000s of kilograms.
+`input_unit_scale`: the value may be given as `{value: 100, input_unit: kg, input_unit_scale: 1000}` meaning the source reported the data in 1000s of kilograms.
 So a value of 100 would represent 100,000kg.
 It's important you not forget to multiply the scale with the value.
 You can see an example of that being done in [gro_client.py's](https://github.com/gro-intelligence/api-client/blob/9c2c17642980b5415b8a8167a28276b77e34915c/api/client/gro_client.py#L44) `print_random_data_series()` function.
-"metric_id": unique id for the metric (i.e. "Export Value (currency)") you selected - get more details (name, definition, ...) using `client.lookup('metrics', metric_id)`
+`metric_id`: unique id for the metric (i.e. "Export Value (currency)") you selected - get more details (name, definition, ...) using `client.lookup('metrics', metric_id)`
-"item_id": unique id for the item (i.e. "Corn") you selected - get more details (name, definition, ...) using `client.lookup('items', item_id)`
+`item_id`: unique id for the item (i.e. "Corn") you selected - get more details (name, definition, ...) using `client.lookup('items', item_id)`
-"region_id": unique id for the region (i.e. "United States") you selected - get more details (name, administrative level, ...) using `client.lookup('regions', region_id)`
+`region_id`: unique id for the region (i.e. "United States") you selected - get more details (name, administrative level, ...) using `client.lookup('regions', region_id)`
-"frequency_id": unique id for the frequency (i.e. "annual") you selected - get more details (name, abbreviation, period length, ...) using `client.lookup('frequencies', frequency_id)`
+`frequency_id`: unique id for the frequency (i.e. "annual") you selected - get more details (name, abbreviation, period length, ...) using `client.lookup('frequencies', frequency_id)`